stdreher/DataGenPrototype/README_ENG.md

 1. Define a generator function in `field_definitions.py`
 2. Add the field definition to the `field_definitions` dictionary
-3. Assign the field to a category in `field_categories` in `app.py`
+3. Assign the field to a category in the appropriate page file

 ### Support for New Export Formats

 To add a new export format:

 1. Implement an export function in `export_utils.py`
-2. Add the format to the selection options in `app.py`
+2. Add the format to the selection options in the interface
 3. Handle the new format in the export section

+### Adding New Pseudonymization Methods

+To add a new pseudonymization method:

+1. Implement the method in `pseudonymize_utils.py`
+2. Add the method to the `get_pseudonymization_methods()` function
+3. Update the pseudonymization interface in `pages/2_Pseudonymizer.py`

 ## License